Kho Gaye Hum Kahan: Plot

 Imaad Ali, Ahana Singh, and Neil Pereira are three best friends who have been together since their school days.
 Imaad is a stand-up comedian, Ahana is an MBA graduate from London School of Economics and works as a corporate consultant, and Neil is a personal gym trainer.
 They each have their own personal dependencies on social media.

-Ahana's boyfriend, Rohan, suddenly asks for a break from their relationship, leaving Ahana confused and hurt.
+Ahana is frustrated with the lack of fulfillment in her job while her boyfriend, Rohan, suddenly asks for a break from their relationship, leaving Ahana confused and hurt.
 She starts stalking Rohan and discovers that he has a new girlfriend, Tanya.
 She eventually starts making her own posts on social media to get his attention.
 Imaad is a serial dater, often meeting girls on Tinder under his alias "Zeeshan" and has one-night stands with them, ghosting them thereafter.
 One day, he meets Simran Kohli on the app, an older woman and a photographer, with whom he genuinely connects and starts to open up to her emotionally.
 However, he keeps using Tinder despite Ahana and Neil urging him to delete it and pursue Simran seriously.
 Neil comes from a humble middle-class background and aspires to open his own gym.
 He often compares himself to more successful personal trainers on social media and desperately tries to land high-profile clients.
 He is also in a secret relationship with a popular influencer, Laxmi Lalvani a.k.a.
 "Lala".

 During one of his sets, Imaad jokes about Neil's relationship with Lala, calling it fake, to which Neil quickly takes offense.
 He verbally and physically attacks Imaad after the show, telling him to confront his own problems with emotional intimacy.
 After this, Neil and Imaad stop talking, worrying Ahana, who has quit her job to open a gym with them.

 Meanwhile, Imaad and Simran's relationship progresses, and they confess that they have real feelings for each other and move in together.
 Ahana's social media posts recapture Rohan's attention.
 He flirts with her at a sangeet event of their friend's wedding, and the two hook up that night.
 However, when Ahana wakes up, she realizes Rohan is gone and has blocked her number and her on social media.